t8ema/MLMI-Group-Project/README.md

 <br />

 # **semi-supervised_train.py:**
 Allows you to train on a combination of labelled and unlabelled data.
 You can select the number of labelled and unlabelled images to use.
-You can also choose to use only unlabelled images
+You can also choose to use only unlabelled images.
+NOTE: This script automatically re-organises the data into a new folder for training.
+You can turn this off if you've already done it, but you will need to keep this feature on if yiu haven't run this code before
 <br />
 <br />